ScratchAddons/website-v2/content/docs/privacy/policies/website.md

 ## Cookies and Local Storage

 We do not store cookies on your device.
-We might, however, use local storage capabilities to store basic preferences such as whether dark mode is enabled on this website.
+We might, however, use local storage capabilities to store basic preferences, such as whether dark mode is enabled on this website.

 ## Analytics